victor90braz/11-section/README.md

 ## Integration in Laravel Routes

-To implement the `Newsletter` functionality in your Laravel routes, you can add the following route definition in your `routes/web.php` or `routes/api.php` file:
+To implement the `MailchimpNewsletter` functionality in your Laravel routes, you can add the following route definition in your `routes/web.php` or `routes/api.php` file:

 ```php
 Route::post('/newsletter', (NewsletterController::class));